xsf3190/oracle-to-github-backup/README.md

 Implement an automated backup / restore cycle between 2 ADB instances to provision a complete recovery or testing environment.

-This repository contains all current exports generated for daily backup / restore between these 2 ADBs in my ORACLE OCI Always Free tenacy:
+This repository contains files generated for a daily backup / restore of a schema called EXAMPLE between 2 ADBs in my ORACLE OCI Always Free tenancy:
 1. hl7offzwezq2cal-db202103270929
 2. hl7offzwezq2cal-restoretestdb1

 These names are included in each GITHUB commit message.

-Note that the last update is based on when the exported file content last changed.
+In each backup, all files are regenerated and sent to GITHUB - the last update time shows when the file content last changed.

 ## Install
 1. GRANT READ,WRITE ON DIRECTORY DATA_PUMP_DIR TO "schema-to-backup"